Copula-based functional Bayes classification with principal components and partial least squares: Comparison of Classifiers using Simulated Data

-The distribution of $(X,Y)$ is determined by four factors: the eigenfunctions (whether they are common or group-specific), the difference between the group means, the eigenvalues, and the score distributions.
-The factors are varied according to a $2 \times 2 \times 2 \times 3$ full factorial design described below.
-We adopted a four-letter system to label the 24 factor-level combinations, which we call ``scenarios''.
+The distribution of $(X,Y)$ is determined by four factors: the eigenfunctions (whether common or group-specific), difference between group means, eigenvalues, and score distributions.
+The factors are varied according to a $2 \times 2 \times 2 \times 3$ full factorial design, described below.
+We adopt a four-letter system to label the 24 factor-level combinations, which we call ``scenarios.''